What Your Dollars Support

 Please join the Friends.
 Your membership dollars are important, and will be used to fund our community outreach programs and other mission-driven activities.
 Next year we will continue our informative educational presentation series, assist teachers with incorporating wetland studies into their curricula, and fund the purchase of materials for classroom projects at the wetlands, such as bat and wood duck boxes.

 The Friends will fund this exciting, multi-phase project with a combination of grant funding, and contributions from community members like you who support conservation and education.
-Please help us make this vision a reality by pledging generously to our land acquisition fund.
+Please help us make this vision a reality by donating or pledging generously to our land acquisition fund.

 Consider becoming a Volunteer and using your time and skills to make a difference in your community.